monasca/monasca-helm/monasca/README.md

 UNKNOWN: monasca-tempest-tests-test-pod: timed out waiting for the condition
 ```

-You must must then wait for the pod monasca-tempest-tests-test-pod to exit
+You must then wait for the pod monasca-tempest-tests-test-pod to exit
 and check its logs and exit status.

 If the tests all succeed, the pod will exit 0, otherwise, it will exit 1.